voxpupuli/puppet-filemapper/README.markdown

 [puppet-network]: https://github.com/adrienthebo/puppet-network

-The filemapper extension was largely extracted out of the [puppet-network][puppet-network] module.
+The Filemapper extension was largely extracted out of the [puppet-network][puppet-network] module.
 That code base should display the weird edge cases that this extension handles.